"Visit the most beautiful lake in the North Island and see it sparkle like a gemstone amidst the mystical forests of the Urewera National Park."

 We had to pack our camping gear, tent and mats, as most of the huts on the track were already booked out, and it soon became apparent that carrying those bags for 4 days might prove to be a bit challenging.
 The weather forecast wasn't too great either, and it looked like we were in for 3 mediocre days and a realy bad one.
 But we were still in good spirits, and after buying a block of chocolate for emergencies (thank god for that) we took our boat ride to the start of the track at 9am.

 Although the weather wasn't great we managed to get a couple of nice views of the lake on our way up.
 At the hut we had a quick lunch and started our decent straight away.
-The terrain was steep and muddy, the air stale and damp, and somehow the bags were getting heavier by the minute (probably one of those goblins from the "goblin forest" filling up our bags up with stones while we were not looking).
+The terrain was steep and muddy, the air stale and damp, and somehow the bags were getting heavier by the minute.
 That however was not enough to stop us and after a moderate amount of cursing and a few tears we arrived at the Waiopaoa campsite, which is situated directly at the lake, around 7pm (this was the first time since the start of the hike that we were actually at the lake).
 I remember thinking that putting down that bag was one of the most pleasant feelings I had in a while.

 "After climbing a great hill, one only finds that there are many more hills to climb."* - Nelson Mandela

-Looking at the map, we expected the second day to be a nice short stroll along the lake, especially considering day one.
-And it was, for the first 40min.
+Day 2: Looking at the map, we expected the second day to be a nice short stroll along the lake, especially considering day one.
+And it was, for the first 40 min.
 After that the path was leaving the lake shore, going back uphill into the hinterlands.
 So back to bush bashing it was.
-From there on it was pretty much a mudfest through the bush, up and down, up and down, until we finally reached the second campsite.
+From there on it was pretty much a mud fest through the bush, up and down, up and down, until we finally reached the second campsite.

 The rain was quite strong by the time we reached the end.
 We were pushing so hard we arrived one hour early.
-And we were knacked.
-The boat arrived at 4pm, and luckily there was enough room for us.
+And we were knackered.
+The boat arrived at 4 pm, and luckily there was enough room for us.
 Half an hour later we were back in the cosy refuge of Nikki's Mini Cooper.